 Uses manual processes

 ACH transfers can make transactions faster and more convenient.
 Primarily, there are 2 types of ACH transfers - direct deposits and direct payments.
-Direct deposit via ACH is used to directly receive payments.
+Direct deposit via ACH is used to receive payments directly.
 On the other hand, direct payments are used to regularly make payments to the payee.

 Depending on the type of ACH, the objectives vary.
 ACH direct payments and ACH direct deposits have different objectives.